-This adapter uses PHP's mongo extension to store data in MongoDB.
+This adapter use the MongoDB PECL extension and the MongoDB PHP library to store data in MongoDB.
 The following parameters are supported:

 databaseName Name of the database to use.
 Defaults to imbo.

 '''

 server The server string to use when connecting.
 Defaults to mongodb://localhost:27017.

 '''